ropensci-org/roblog/README.md

 ## Current functionality

+* (R) Markdown templates (see further)

+* `ro_lint_md()` to be run on the path to your blog post (rendered, not the Rmd) to identify some potential problems and enforce: the use of complete alternative descriptions for image, of relative links to rOpenSci website, of Hugo shortcodes for tweets, of lower camelCase for rOpenSci name.

 ## (R) Markdown templates

 If you want to execute code, use the R Markdown template.
 If not, use a Markdown template.